How to get the best travel insurance

 Do your research on claims

-In an ideal scenario, you won’t have to make a claim in your travel insurance policy.
-However, if you do need to, then you want to be confident that you are in safe hands.
+Ideally, you won’t need to make a claim on your travel insurance policy.
+However, if you do, you want to be confident that you are in safe hands with your provider.

 As such, it’s important to do some research on the travel insurance provider’s claims record, how reliable they are when it comes to paying up, and their customer service.
 That way, you’ll know if it’s worth paying a bit extra for cover with an insurer that’s more reliable.